ToaToes/CosmeticCartApp/README.md

-Kotlin(jetpack), Shopping Cart App and its UI
+Kotlin(jetpack), Shopping Cart App and its UI design To update: adding more UI logics